-And, without a good disciplined content plan in place, blogging too frequently may actually create keyword cannibalization issues.
+And, without a good, disciplined content marketing strategy in place, a blogging and posting frequency that is unmonitored may actually create keyword cannibalization issues.

 Blogging frequency is also dependent on your audience, your site compared to competitors and the topic/industry.
 Startup websites with thin or light on-site content, you may need to blog much more frequently to play “catch-up” on your site.
 That might mean blogging as often as daily (or even several times a day) to get your content noticed and to catch up to competitors in your space.

 But remember, don’t ever create content just for the sake of content.
 That is never an advisable strategy.

 The sensible way to start a discussion of how often you should be blogging is to understand how long the average blog post is going to stay fresh and relevant, which means how long it will continue to attract readers and be shared across other blogs and various social channels.

 - On average, blog posts have a lifespan of 2 to 3 years.
 In some cases, it could be even longer.
 Compare this with an average life of 3 hours for a Facebook post, and 2 hours for the average Twitter tweet.
 The lesson here is simple: if you only have a limited amount of free time to work with, spend it on something that will do you the most good for the longest time.
 This means blogging.

 - Many of the longest-lived blog posts are written about “evergreen” topics.
 Evergreen simply refers to content marketing that never goes out of style or becomes outdated.
 As long as your content remains relevant to the search term, Google may continue to rank your post indefinitely.

 - Even non-evergreen content marketing can get a new lease on life by recycling your post with updated information and fresh, up-to-the-minute statistics and the latest developments.